nv-legate/legate.core/docs/legate/core/source/git.rst

-Hotfixes (patch releases) related to the current release `M.A` are directly merged to `main` from a PR and then those changes are also merged to the current release branches in progress through an automated process.
-All merges to `main` trigger an automated CI job that will produce a new release and tag incrementing the patch version off of the previous highest tag in the repo.
-Once the tag is set, the automated CI build for conda packages creates and pushes new packages for users.
-This includes the version change enabling known good builds and the ability to rollback.
+Hotfixes (patch releases) related to the current release `M.A` are directly merged to `main` from a PR and then those changes are also merged to the current release branches in progress through manual process.

 Minor (and eventually, Major) release development takes place on the current release branch.
 PRs can be edited on GitHub to set the target base branch for merging the PR.
 It is the reviewer’s responsibility to ensure the PR is targeted for the correct and planned release branch.
-Once PRs have passed all tests, they are merged to their release branch, which triggers an automated CI build for conda packages that will be marked as development, such as M.N-dev1.
-These can be inspected by the team to ensure the build works as intended and perform larger testing.
+Once PRs have passed all tests, they are merged to their release branch.

-Once a release has been reviewed and signoff has been given, a PR is created to merge the release branch to main.
+Once a release has been reviewed and signoff has been given, a PR is created to merge the release branch to `main`.
 After the merge, the automated tagging process tags and releases a minor version and kicks off the conda builds for the public release.

 Summary
 -------